isabella232/MCW-Template-Cloud-Workshop/Whiteboard design session/WDS trainer guide - Title xxx.md

 **Design**

-Directions: With your team, respond to the following questions on a flip chart:
+Directions: With your team, respond to the following questions:

 *Title*